endormi/tilux/CHECKLIST.md

 - [x] - Misc. (server pinging)
 - [x] - Monitoring (CPU)
 - [x] - Monitoring (memory)
+- [x] - Use better logos for scripts

 ## In progress
 - [ ] - Add the ability to run the script instantly when running interactively e.g. misc 1